AllGoodPlanes/DockerizeMongoApp/README.md

-Building a minimal Docker container for a trivial MongoDb based app, coded with Golang, to try out and learn DOCKER.
+A minimal Docker container (5.302 MB) for a trivial MongoLab Db based app 'allgoodplanes/mongoapp', coded with Golang, to try out and learn DOCKER.
+The app looks up the e.mail address of people listed on the Db.

+docker pull allgoodplanes/mongoapp